top of page

 Reiki Treatment

--The Perrin Technique lymphatic drainage of the brain and spinal cord, especially important for CSF/ME, chronic pain, stress and anxiety, MS, lyme, autoimmune conditions, long covid, hormonal imbalance, other brain based ailments
+-The Perrin Technique lymphatic drainage of the brain and spinal cord, especially important for CSF/ME, chronic pain, stress and anxiety, MS, lyme, autoimmune conditions, long covid, hormonal imbalance, other brain based ailments (See below for info and video on The Perrin Technique)

 -Myofascial Release Releases tension patterns and supports the body's connective tissues to reorganize in healthy ways.
 This supports lymph, blood and nervous system flow and reduces inflammation and pain